SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif MultiTargeting.md

 Excluding one of the default 4 architectures above is possible.
 However, Visual Studio will still build that architecture if the project configuration is built, but the EXT file generated by PostBuildTool will not include them.

 The only limitation DarkEdif has with excluding is that you have at least one device architecture, and one simulator architecture.

+### My extension's files are missing from built Fusion iOS projects!
+DarkEdif will automatically package your built iOS files into a encoded EXT file in the MFX\\Data\\Runtime\\iPhone folder.
+This file is valid, or Fusion wouldn't build at all, but the Fusion does not automatically add third-party extensions.
+So while it will include your ext's files in the built iOS project zips, the Xcode project won't have them referenced.
+You'll have to manually add both the framework and the code files to the Xcode project, which thankfully takes less than a minute.
+1. Open your Xcode project in Xcode.
+2. Right-click the Extension folder in your Xcode project, and press Add Files.
+3. Select the extension's files to add them; they should be in your project\\Extensions folder.
+   They will normally be named CRun**ExtName**.xxx - Xcode should also highlight the files that your project hasn't linked already.
+4. After adding those, right-click your Frameworks folder and pick Add Files again
+5. This time, under your project folder\\Frameworks, add the xcframework package.
+Don't add the contents; add the xcframework itself.

 #### Notes